Julien-R44/bentocache/docs/content/docs/introduction.md

 - [Cache stamped prevention](./stampede_protection.md): Ensuring that only one factory is executed at the same time.

-- [Retry queue](./multi_tier.md#retry-queue-strategy) : When a application fails to publish something to the bus, it is added to a queue and retried later.
+- [Retry queue](./multi_tier.md#retry-queue-strategy) : When an application fails to publish something to the bus, it is added to a queue and retried later.

 ### Timeouts